ADM-ShobhitP/News/README.md

-Switch to main instead of master
+Switch to "main branch" instead of "master".